particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 ## Major concepts

+### Advertising

+Advertising is the process by which a BLE peripheral device broadcasts periodically.
+This serves two purposes:

+- It allows a BLE central device (like a mobile app) to be able to discover the peripheral device.
+- A peripheral device can broadcast continuously as a beacon.

+A BLE advertiser doesn't require any authentication between the peripheral device and the mobile app - the advertiser just continuously outputs data over a short range, typically around 10 meters.
+A mobile app can look for this data and respond to it.

+For example, a beacon embedded in a store display might allow a store app to provide additional information about the item, provide a coupon, or customize a store map.

+The interval for advertising ranges from 20 milliseconds to 10.24 seconds, though there is a random 0 to 10 millisecond additional delay added.
+This prevents two devices with the same advertising interval from being stuck transmitting at exactly the same time forever and possibly interfering with each other.

+The normal fast advertising interval is 100 to 500 milliseconds.
+For devices where latency is not important and want to reduce power consumption, it could be 1 to 2 seconds.
+Because of radio congestion and random packet loss, it might take more than one advertising broadcast before the message is received.

+The advertising data is small (31 bytes, `BLE_MAX_ADV_DATA_LEN`).
+There are some standard types, or you can use a vendor defined type (0xff) to send any arbitrary data in your advertising payload.

+Standard advertising payload data options include:

+- Type: Basic features supported by the peripheral device
+- Local Name: a descriptive name for your peripheral device
+- Service UUIDs: a list of UUIDs supported by your peripheral device
+- Custom data: such as beacon data for iBeacon

+While central devices do not advertise, they may scan for devices in range and use their advertising data to determine what to connect to.
+For example, the heart rate central finds the first heart rate sensor in range and connects to it automatically.

+### Scan Response

+In addition to the 31 bytes of advertising data, the device doing the scanning can request the scan response data.
+This does not require authentication, and does not require making a connection.
+The scan response data is an additional 31 bytes of data the peripheral can return to the scanning device, though it takes an extra set of packets to and from the peripheral.

 ### Services

 Services are collections of characteristics (roughly, values).
 There are defined services [listed here](https://www.bluetooth.com/specifications/gatt/services/).
 For example, the Heart Rate service includes the Heart Rate Measurement characteristic, below.